khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ## Usage

+Pagination is similar to infinite scroll, so use the table below as a guide for choosing when to use either component.

 | | Pagination | Infinite Scroll |
 | ----- | ---------- | --------------- |
 | **Description:** | Benefits users who are looking for a specific item in a list to complete their task. | Benefits users who are browsing through lists with content that updates frequently. |